 These specifications are now being widely adopted in the market.
 Over 100 mobile network operators and all major device manufacturers including Apple, Google, Samsung and Microsoft now support eSIM technology.

 It is expected that traditional SIM cards will be replaced entirely within as little as 5-10 years.

 Want to Know More about eSIM?

-If you’d like to know more you’ll be interested in our new eSIM Course, which comes in both one-day and two-day formats.
-This course provides detailed and comprehensive coverage of the technology together with useful insight to the future.
+If you’d like to know more you’ll be interested in our new eSIM Courses.
+These courses provides detailed and comprehensive coverage of the technology together with useful insight to the future.

 It’s intended for anyone involved in the analysis, design, deployment and commercialisation of eSIM products and services.
-If you would like to book a place or require further information, please get in touch.
+If you would like to book a place or require further information, please contact us.